BEFS needs your views on Prioritisation

 Many involved organisations and individuals have given their time, views, methodologies and valued critique to develop a suggested set of Principles for Prioritisation.
 These Principles were discussed at a public event in Edinburgh last week (25th February 2019) – slides from that event can be accessed here.

-The survey link is below and refers to version 2 of Principles for Prioritisation this is available in PDF here (and is also linked within the survey itself).
+**UPDATE – The survey is now closed.
+Version 2 of Principles for Prioritisation were consulted upon: this is available in PDF here** .

 - Principles in themselves cannot change the competition for funding – but they are designed to perhaps help level the playing field and make decision-making more transparent.